GoogleCloudPlatform/jit-groups/README.md

 Just-In-Time Access works by introducing the notion of _eligible role bindings_ to Cloud IAM.
 Unlike a [regular IAM role binding](https://cloud.google.com/iam/docs/overview#cloud-iam-policy), an eligible role binding doesn't grant the user access to a project yet:
 Instead, a user first has to _activate_ the binding on demand by using the Just-In-Time Access application.
-Activation is temporary and requires the user to provide a justification (like a bug or case number).
+As an administrator, you can decide whether activating a role requires approval, or whether users only need to provide a justification (like a bug or case number).

 You can use _eligible role bindings_ to grant users privileged (or break-glass) access to resources without having to grant them permanent access.
 This type of just-in-time privileged access helps you to: